• Skip to main content

 • Pumpkin Pie Spice - If you don't have this on hand, you can just use cinnamon instead.
 It won't have the full pumpkin spice flavor but it will be delicious.

-• Pumpkin Puree - Make sure you're using pumpkin puree and not pumpkin pie filling, which has other ingredients added.
+• Pumpkin Puree - Make sure you use pumpkin puree and not pumpkin pie filling, which has other ingredients added.
 This recipe will also work with mashed sweet potato in the same measure.
-Make sure to save some leftover puree for a batch of pumpkin banana muffins, they're amazing!

 Substitutions & Variations